janwilmans/guidelines/README.md

 - clang-format, https://clang.llvm.org/docs/ClangFormat.html
 - editorconfig, https://editorconfig.org/

-I would like to include some suggestions to think about when choosing a style.
 The whitespace in the examples below is **arbitrary** but **consistent**.
 I recommend choosing a writing style and enforcing it using tools such as clang-format.
 There is an example `.clang-format` file included in the repository which was used to format the examples.
 Also an .editorconfig file can be used to  give you and your colleagues consistent behavior over various environments and editors.